CACUTECH/CACU/README.md

-# Firebase Studio
+# CACU Technologies Limited

-This is a NextJS starter in Firebase Studio.
+This is the base code for the Solution

 To get started, take a look at src/app/page.tsx.